BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 - A component that facilitates the layout of multiple organisms
 - Can have its own markup & styles.
+- Can accept & pass props as required.
 - Should not access application (or higher level) state
-- Should not fetch application-specific data
+- Should not have any non-ui/layout related side effects
 - Should not implement any application-specific business logic

 ## Pages